 Be sure to book your Hammam visit ahead of time, as depending on the time of year can get quite busy.

-#9 Have a Tea/Hookah Break
+#9 – Have a Tea/Hookah Break

 Personally, I paired a classic mint tea with a watermelon-flavored shisha and it blew my mind.
 They also provided cake.
+No regrets.

-#10 Plan a Fun Night Out
+#10 – Plan a Fun Night Out

 Generally, my group hung around the hostel drinking Sangria until around midnight, and then we would head to a happening bar – either Spanish or Arabic.
 Then, when 2 am rolled around, we would head to the club.
 And by ‘club’ I mean funky dance bar called Booga that played hits through the decades.

 I would usually call it a night around 5 am, although the more strong-willed would continue on until 7 or 8.

-#11 Shop on the Alcaiceria
+#11 – Shop on the Alcaiceria

 The Alcaiceria is brimming with goods, and in my experience, the streets tend to become quite busy with tourists and locals.
 Take it slow and remember to haggle!